Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

  grunt.registerTask('doc', ['jsdoc2md'])
 {% endhighlight %}

-If you run `grunt doc` it will output the file to the `_posts/apidoc/` directory (this is without smartcomments - the JS files are only preprocessed on Travis.
+If you run `grunt doc` it will output the file to the `_posts/apidoc/2014-11-02-ApiDoc.md` directory (date is added.
+This is without smartcomments - the JS files are only preprocessed on Travis).

-The documentation.hbs template is important for injecting the documentation in a markdown file with correct yaml frontmatter for this page.
+The `documentation.hbs` template is important for injecting the documentation in a markdown file with correct yaml frontmatter for this page:

-`documentation.hbs`
 {% highlight ruby %}
 ---
 layout: documentation